silentdiverchris/Jiminy/README.md

 custom tags (an extended GTD-type set), combines and structures them and generates a static 'What should I be doing now?' html file, then picks up on changes to/new .md files and refreshes the static output.

+I'll put some actual documentation together when it matures a bit more.